craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 Experience Builder:

-- **Content Lifecycle Controller (Server Side)** Configuring a content type with a Content Lifecycle Controller introduces the ability to execute code on specific lifecycle events, such as create, update, copy, and delete.
+- **Content Lifecycle Controller (Server Side)**

+  Configuring a content type with a Content Lifecycle Controller introduces the ability to execute code on specific lifecycle events, such as create, update, copy, and delete.
 You can use these events to modify the content before saving or to support integrations.

+  Content lifecycle controllers are automatically wired in through their ``controller.groovy``.
+This file lets you:

+  - Inspect the content, user, path, type, and lifecycle operation (create/update/move/etc).
+  - Run logic before the save completes, such as integration calls, data checks, or transformations.
+  - Block, modify, or enhance the save process without touching the UI.

   See the ``Controller`` field in :ref:`properties-of-content-types` for more information.

 - **Form Engine Controller (Client Side)**

   On occasion, you want to enforce specific rules and actions between fields in the Form Engine.
 For example, if the user chooses a particular country, show fields specific to that country.
 Such use cases apply to the Content Authoring Forms (but not the Experience Builder).
 To support these use cases, you can introduce a Form Engine Controller, which provides you with specific event hooks like “On Initialization” and “On Save” where you can execute custom client-side code.

+  See the ``Configuration`` field in :ref:`properties-of-content-types` for more information.

   .. todo You can learn more about Form Engine Controllers here: <add link here>

 - **Custom Form Controls**

   You can create and install custom form engine controls that provide authors with new ways to enter content.
 For example, a custom slider control for picking a value in a range.
 Another example might be a custom asset picker with a platform like Cloudinary or Bynder.
 Custom controls are written in React and packaged and installed as plugins.
   You can learn more about custom form controls here: :ref:`building-plugins-controls`

 - **Custom Data Sources**

   Sometimes we want to use the same form control (like an image or video picker) but supply a custom backend from which to select the asset.
 As previously mentioned, this is why we have data sources in the content type system.
 It is possible to create, package, and install your own custom data sources.
 Custom data sources are written in React and